Waziup/WaziCloud/gateway/IoTBridge/low_level_lora_gw/README.md

 Connect a radio module to Raspberry
 ===================================

 You have to connect a LoRa radio module to the Raspberry's GPIO header.
 Just connect the corresponding SPI pin (MOSI, MISO, CLK, CS).
 Of course you also need to provide the power (3.3v) to the radio module.
-You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in the tutorial repository (https://github.com/CongducPham/tutorials).
+You can have a look at the "Low-cost-LoRa-GW-step-by-step" tutorial in our tutorial repository (https://github.com/CongducPham/tutorials).

 Install the low-level LoRa gateway
 ==================================